 Sunloungers and umbrellas placed on nesting areas can cause a female turtle to abandon her nest and return to the sea aborting her eggs.

 Speedboats hitting turtles cause the most damage and cuts to the shell and internal organs make for a slow and painful death.
-The only option for emergency treatment is a busy 6-hour ferry to the Rescue Hospital in Athens.
+The only option for emergency treatment is in Mainland Greece, which is a busy 6-hour ferry to the Rescue Hospital in Athens.
 Be mindful of your speed if you hire a boat, a speed of 5mph in critical areas is advised, as well as turning off any propellers if turtles are seen to prevent the common occurrence of turtle fins being damaged.

 The National Marine Park actively works to protect the turtles.
 A scheme was in place to create an urgent care centre for the turtles right here in Zante, but a lack of support locally meant these plans never got off the ground.
 Instead, the turtles are transported on a long ferry ride to Athens to receive medical treatment.

 Despite being up against it without government-backed support, Archelon Sea Turtle Protection Society uses volunteers as support to care for injured turtles.

 If you love seeing the turtles and want to help protect them for future generations head to Archelon Sea Turtle Protection Society to donate.